by Lindsay Nash | Mar 17, 2023 | Article

 To put that in context, it took TikTok nine months to reach 100 million users.
 It took Instagram more than two years.

 But, as excitement has grown, so have new fears.
 Universities and academia across the globe are crying foul—how can they ever accept essay submissions again?
 How will scholarship candidates be reviewed?
 Will there be a way to protect original content?
-Will there be a way to detect AI-generated copy?
+Can AI-generated content be detected?

 AI is the new plagiarism.
 But it’s a smarter, faster and better option for those looking to create content quickly.